sinnwrig/URP-Fog-Volumes/README.md

 ### Limitations

 * There is currently a hard cap of 32 lights per volume.
-* Fog is strictly additive and cannot darken the scene.
-Multiplicative fog is planned to be added in the future to allow fog to darken the scene.
 * Does not use physically based light scattering throughout the volume.
-Light-marching is planned to be added in the future.
 * Temporal Reprojection does not properly reproject from motion vectors.
 Function motion vector reprojection is planned to be added in the future.

 ### Example Scenes